alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-complete-guide.md

 ### 3. Active Connections

 There is a (configurable) hard limit on the total number of [connections](an-in-depth-guide-to-nginx-metrics.md#connections) that Nginx can handle.
-It's important to know that limit, and alert before the limit is reached.
+It's important to know that limit and alert before the limit is reached.

 The limit is equal to the # of [`worker_connections`](http://nginx.org/en/docs/ngx_core_module.html#worker_connections) * [`worker_processes`](http://nginx.org/en/docs/ngx_core_module.html#worker_processes) in your Nginx configuration.
 Once the limit is reached, connections will be dropped and users will see errors.
 Note that this limit includes all connections (from clients and to upstream servers).